vishal-1344/lisa/README.md

 ## Overview

 **LISA** is a control-theoretic architecture for high-dimensional, non-stationary environments.
-Rather than treating a model as a static function trained once and frozen, the *controller* treats inference as a dynamical process and introduces feedback mechanisms that regulate how internal trajectories evolve under uncertainty and distribution shift.
+The *controller* treats inference as a dynamical process and introduces feedback mechanisms that regulate how internal trajectories evolve under uncertainty and distribution shift.
 In this sense, *LISA* can be viewed as an **inference-time control** and **meta-optimization** framework: it does not primarily optimize task loss directly, but rather regulates how computation and adaptation unfold so the system remains stable and coherent as conditions change.

 *LISA* models an agent as a **singularly perturbed dynamical system** with: